 As you can see in the picture above, this pie has no runny filling!

-Remember that when using a wet baking strip, you must extend the cooking time for the cobbler.
+Remember that when using a wet baking strip, you must extend the cobbler’s cooking time.

 Perfect Baking Temperature

-Another secret to cooking a perfect pecan pie or cobbler is ensuring the center of the pie reaches 200 degrees Fahrenheit before removing it from the oven.
+Another secret to cooking a perfect cobbler is ensuring the center reaches 200°F before removing it from the oven.
 This temperature guarantees that the filling is sufficiently hot to set or thicken.
 Many recipes advise taking the pie out when the middle is “set,” but this can be difficult to determine without a temperature check.

 Additional Tips for Pecan Pie Cobbler

-Place the cobbler on a hot baking sheet already preheated in the oven.
+Place the cobbler on a hot, preheated baking sheet.
 This will help the bottom crust cook more quickly, preventing a soggy texture.

 Check the recipe notes for more cooking tips on this delicious cobbler!